Sustainability Risk Reporting

 1. Assess the Existing Risk Monitoring Process

 Familiarise yourself with your current risk monitoring process.
-Understand how sustainability risks are currently identified, assessed, and managed.
-Identify the data sources, methodologies, and tools already in use for risk monitoring.
+Understand how sustainability risks are identified, assessed, and managed.
+Determine which data sources, methodologies, and tools are already in use for risk monitoring.

 2. Establish a Reporting Framework

-• Step 2: Identify and assess the material sustainability risks within your investment portfolio (with your monitoring framework).
+• Step 2: Identify and assess the selected sustainability risks within your investment portfolio.

 • Step 3: Develop a reporting template that covers key risk areas, such as climate change, governance, social impact, and resource management.